polycog/tutorials/README.md

 # `cognition` Smart Home Tutorial Series

 Welcome to the tutorial series for the **`cognition`** library.
-This repository contains step-by-step guides, interactive Jupyter Notebooks, and complete Python reference implementations for building trustworthy AI agents.
+This repository contains step-by-step guides, interactive Jupyter Notebooks, and complete Python reference implementations.
 ---

 ## 📌 Overview